Rouen Ducklings

 Flying Ability: No sustained flying ability

 Is this breed recognized by the American Poultry Association (APA)?
 Yes, this breed was included in the Standard of Perfection in 1874.
-In addition to being raised for meat, they are a classic exhibition duck.
+In addition to being raised for meat, there is a show version of this breed that is popular for exhibition.

-Do Rouen ducks fly?
+Will a Rouen duck fly?
 No, their large size and conformation does not allow them to take sustained flight.

 Why does this breed look so similar to Mallards?
-These ducks share much of their ancestry with Mallard ducks, but they have been specifically bred to have traits that are desirable for meat production.
+These ducks share much of their ancestry with Mallard ducks, but they have been specifically bred for traits that are desirable for meat production.

 What do Rouen ducklings look like?
 They have soft downy feathers that are yellow, brown, and black, with a stripe along each side of their head.

-What color are Rouen eggs?
+What color are Rouen duck eggs?
 They are typically white or a creamy off-white color.

 Would this breed make a suitable pet?
 Yes, they are docile and friendly.
 This duck breed is suitable for life on the farm or your own backyard.